Pizza Patrón

-Pizza Patrón Inc. is an American pizza chain headquartered in San Antonio, Texas.
+Pizza Patrón Inc. is an American pizza chain formerly headquartered in Dallas, now headquartered in San Antonio, Texas.
 It was founded in 1986 by Antonio Swad and Bernadette Fiaschetti.
-Swad sold Pizza Patrón in 2016 to Charles Loflin, the new CEO.
-It was formerly headquartered in Dallas.
+In 2016, Swad sold Pizza Patrón to Charles Loflin, the new CEO.

-Pizza Patrón operates locations in Arizona, California, Illinois, and Texas.
-The chain primarily opens locations in neighborhoods with a high proportion of Latino residents.
+The chain primarily opened locations in neighbourhoods with a high proportion of Latino residents.
+Now it operates in Arizona and Texas.
 In addition to the franchise's 100 locations across the southwest United States, 40 more are currently under development.